coderba/kafka-log-parser/README.md

 spring boot with kafka

 We have 3 service
-* Streamer, which is creating log file as like they are sending from different city servers. (please change log location on log4j.xml)
+* Streamer, which is simulating as like logs are sending from different city servers.
-* Producer, which is reading log file and sending kafka topic. (please change log file location on application.properties.)
+* Producer, which is reading log file and sending kafka topic.
 * Consumer, reads kafka topic and calculates incoming logs from different cities and writes them to Cassandra DB and routing these information to "home" web page via "websocket".

 * PS: "home" page runs on localhost:8082/home